syseleven/grav-docs-metakube/pages/04.tutorials/06.external-authentication/default.en.md

 In order to give a user or a group of users permissions in the cluster, you have to authenticate with the [central admin token](../06.download-the-kubeconfig/default.en.md) and then add either a ClusterRoleBinding or a namespace bound RoleBinding that maps the user or group to a ClusterRole or Role which specifies the permission the user or group should have.

+### Via the MetaKube dashboard

+The easiest way to give permissions to a user is to use the builtin RBAC support in the MetaKube dashboard.
+At the cluster details page you can expand the RBAC section by clicking on it.
+There you can give view, edit or admin permissions to individual users.
+You can give the permissions for the whole cluster or limit it to a single namespace.
+(In the background these are translated to ClusterRoleBindings and RoleBindings.)
+For the e-mail address you always have to use the same address that the user has stored in SysEleven Login.

+### Manually

+If the default roles are not enough for your use case and you need more fine-grained control, you can manage the ClusterRoleBindings and RoleBindings manually.
+Remember, you need to use the same e-mail addresses as in SysEleven Login here as well.
+Using the simple webinterface and manually managed roles at the same time is also possible.

 The following ClusterRoleBinding example would map the cluster-admin ClusterRole to the user "user@xample.com" and all users in the SysEleven Login Group "kubernetes".
 The cluster-admin ClusterRole allows to perform all operations on all resources in the whole cluster.

 ```yaml